jetspiking/AndME/README.md

 Do you want to display more columns in the app grid?
 Or change the colors of the application?
 At the moment this application does not include a settings screen.
 However, you can change properties by opening the project in Android Studio and configuring your desired settings from opening the "AppDefaults" class.

 # Usage
-Download and launch the apk from your Android device.
+Download, sideload and launch the apk from your Android device.

 [Releases](https://github.com/jetspiking/AndME/releases)

 # Thank you for using AndME Launcher